Quantum Deformed Neural Networks: Quantum implementation

 where w.r.t.~\eqref{eq:u_j} we now let $\mD_j$ depend on $j$.
 We denote the eigenvectors of $\tilde{\mU}_j$ by $\ket{\bm{h},\bm{W}_{j,:}}_{\mD_j} = \mD_j \ket{\bm{h},\bm{W}_{j,:}}$ and the eigenvalue is $\varphi(\bm{h},\mW_{j,:})$ introduced in \eqref{eq:varphi}.
 Supposing that we know $p(\bm{h}) =\prod_i p_i(h_i)$, we apply the quantum phase estimation to $\tilde{\mU}_j$ with input:

 and $\ket{\psi}_{\mW_{j,:}}$ is defined in \eqref{eq:psi}.
 Going through similar calculations as those done above shows that measurements of the first qubit will be governed by the probability distribution of \eqref{eq:py_S} factorized over output channels since the procedure does not couple them: $\pi(\bm{h},\mW) = \prod_{j=1}^M \left| \bra{\psi_j} \mD_j \ket{\bm{h},\mW_{j,:}} \right|^2$.
-In this setting, a quantum device could give an exponential advantage for sampling this distribution even on noisy, intermediate scale quantum computers that are already available \citep{arute2019quantum}.
 So far, we have focused on fully connected layers.
 We can extend the derivation of this section to the convolution case, by applying the quantum phase estimation on images patches of the size equal to the kernel size as explained in appendix \ref{sec:case_conv}.